omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - add click to edit button on workout instance detail page.
         - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
         - may require an update view
+- Pagination:
+        - add pagination to workout list and profile page.
+                - workout list pagination got removed becuase I changed it to a function view to allow POST forms
         - get rid of pagination on workout list if not logged in but keep it if logged in.
                 - just adding block pagination endblock gets rid of pagination in both situations
         - this will likely solve itself when endless scroll is added
 - login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - add login to index page.